pixelbrackets/cookie-consent/README.md

 certain data attributes in elements with a certain class name.
 If everything is missing, then it will set default values instead.

-The script allows different consent »levels«, triggered by different events.
+The script stores what type of consent was given by the user and how long it is supposed to be valid.
+The consent is categorised into different »levels«.
 Read more about these levels in the following chapter.

-All other scripts which want to write cookies, must read the given consent level to continue or break up.
+All your own scripts, which want to write cookies or execute actions requiring consent, must read the stored consent level to continue or cancel.

 ### Integration

 🔰 Take a look at the `demo.html` file, which holds all example files.

+_Set up consent bar_
-- Copy cookie consent bar HTML and integrate it into your own view
+- Copy the cookie consent bar HTML and integrate it into your own view
   - Change the labels/text as you want, but try to keep the markup structure
   - Add a link to a separate privacy page
   - See the »configuration« section to learn how to change the default values for consent levels and duration
-- Integrete `cookie.js` and `cookie-consent.js` into your own view
+- Integrate `cookie.js` and `cookie-consent.js` into your own view
   - Maybe concat and minify the files according to your own asset structure
-- Either copy the default stylesheet `cookie-consent.css` or write your own
+- Either copy the default stylesheet `cookie-consent.css` or write your own, styles are independent of the script
-- The consent level is stored in a cookie called »cookie-consent«, you may write your own actions to change the level or use the value server-sided
+- The consent level is stored in a cookie called »cookie-consent«

+_Guard clause your own scripts_
-- Adapt all scripts with cookies actions to read the given consent level
+- Adapt all scripts with cookie actions to read the given consent level from `cookie-consent`
   - The example file `tracker.js` shows how to react to the level in JavaScript
     ```javascript
-    if ($.cookie('cookie-consent') !== null && $.cookie('cookie-consent') >= 50) { /*consent given*/ }
+    if ($.cookie('cookie-consent') !== null && $.cookie('cookie-consent') >= 50) {
+      /* Consent level 50 given, trigger action */
+    }
     ```

+_Optional: Add your own consent events
+- Write your own actions to change the level stored in cookie `cookie-consent`
+  - The example file `tracker.js` shows how to set the level with inline JavaScript
+    ```html
+    <button type="button" class="btn btn-secondary" onClick="$.cookie('cookie-consent', 80, 720); return false;">Accept all cookies</button>
+    ```

 ### Levels

-The cookie script sets the following levels.
+The given consent is categorised into different »levels«.
 They are triggered by different events, like continued usage of the website or a button click (Opt-In).

 All other scripts need to ask for the current level to check whether they are allowed to write a cookie or not.

+These behaviours are intended for the following levels:

 | Set Level 〽️ | Triggered by | Cookie Bar Visibillity | Cookie Types Allowed | Notes |
 | ----- | ------------ | ---------------------- | -------------------- | ----- |